Long-term Brand Value

 Challenge

-• A leading US retail bank – having recently suffered significant brand erosion post the financial crisis – was looking for a modeling methodology that would:
+• A leading US retail bank, having recently suffered significant brand erosion in the aftermath of the financial crisis, was looking for a modeling methodology that would integrate insights from customer experience and brand tracking to help identify the specific perceptual challenges behind the decline.

-• Build the business case for the optimum split between brand strategies and performance marketing and sales programming
+• The aim was to build the business case for a better split of investment between brand building strategies, performance marketing and sales operations.

-• Whilst the bank had used Marketing Mix Models (MMM) for years (and leveraged it successfully for local and national investment optimization) it suddenly found itself facing an erosion in brand trust and allegiance and a massive change in baseline trajectory; one that was also impacting the efficiencies of short-term marketing.
+• Whilst the bank had used MMM for years to successfully optimize local and national investments, it suddenly found itself facing an erosion in brand trust and allegiance and a massive change in baseline trajectory; one that was also impacting the efficiencies of short-term marketing.

 • Fortunately the bank maintained strong data streams, not just on short-term activities and sales but also on longer-term customer satisfaction at a branch experience level and consumer sentiment at a regional level.